 Hidden beneath the branches of snow covered trees are deep pockets of air that goes to the base of the trunk.
 This tunnel of space is in the shape of a well and it is completely obscured by the snow that has collected above.

-For an unwitting skier, who goes near a tree well – they’re weight will easily suck them into it and lodge them dangerously into the snow, potentially suffocating them to death.
+For an unwitting skier, who goes near a tree well – their weight will easily suck them into it and lodge them dangerously into the snow, potentially suffocating them to death.

 Tree wells occur everywhere there is plenty of deep powder, so any skier who goes off-piste or backcountry skiing where there are trees in the landscape will need to be wary of them (read my guide on skiing through trees).